Tony Blackburn: From 1973 to 1984

 In June 1973, he took over Jimmy Young's mid-morning slot when Young moved across to Radio 2, where he introduced "The Golden Hour".
 The feature was to prove durable, being carried on by Simon Bates, Simon Mayo, and Chris Moyles when they subsequently took over that time slot.

 Over several years of the 1970s, Blackburn was a co-presenter on the BBC's summer programme Seaside Special, alongside other well-known names from BBC Radio, such as Dave Lee Travis and David Hamilton.
-On 16 August 1975 he appeared singing "Tie a Yellow Ribbon Round the Ole Oak Tree", with a lion tamer, in a cage of lions.

-In November 1977 he took over the weekday afternoon show and from September 1979 until December 1981 he presented the Sunday Top 40 show on Radio 1.

 At the start of 1980 he took over from Ed Stewart as the presenter of Junior Choice, broadcast on Saturday and Sunday mornings from 8 am to 10 am, while continuing to present the Sunday chart show until the end of 1981.
 He was succeeded by Tommy Vance.
 During 1982, BBC Radio 1 dropped the name Junior Choice and the show became the Tony Blackburn's Saturday Show and Tony Blackburn's Sunday Show.
 Blackburn hosted both shows until his final show on 23 September 1984.

-In addition to his Radio 1 weekend show, he joined BBC Radio London in 1981, where he presented the weekday afternoon show.
+In addition to his Radio 1 weekend show, he joined BBC Radio London in 1981, where he presented the afternoon show.
 It was here that he showed his appreciation of soul music.
 "Soul music is sexy music, raunchy music.
 I didn't want it to be a niche thing, I wanted to bring it to a mass audience.
 I wanted cab drivers to listen to it because I think pop soul is fabulous, I do, really", he told Simon Hattenstone.
+He left the station after over 40 years in December 2023.

 From the mid to late 1980s, Blackburn presented the show "Soul Station" on BFBS Radio.
-One of the jingles was "Tony Blackburn - The Human Dynamo".

 Blackburn had a difficult relationship with fellow DJ John Peel, whom he recalled saying: "'People don’t realise how much you’ve done for soul music', and I said: 'I bet you’d never say that publicly', and he said: 'Oh no!'"

-Having left Radio 1 after seventeen years of broadcasting, he took over Radio London's weekday mid-morning show in 1984.
-He joined Capital London in 1988, and was involved in beginning their Capital Gold London station, presenting programmes such as the Breakfast show, Weekends, Drivetime then the Weekday evening show playing his own choice of music, where he remained until 2002.
-He hosted similar shows on Jazz FM in Manchester and its successor Smooth, and the Real Radio Network.
+Having left Radio 1 after seventeen years of broadcasting, he took over Radio London's weekday mid-morning show in 1984, playing a pure soul format.